bstaple1/MTGA_Draft_17Lands/README.md

     - For the ID field, keep the value at 0.
     - The download can take several minutes.
-    - The firefox browser is required if the Color Ratings option is checked; you will see the application briefly open the "https://www.17lands.com/color_ratings" page while it collects the color ratings data.

 - List Taken Cards: Get to the Taken Cards window by selecting Cards->Taken Cards.
     - This table lists the cards that were taken by the user over the course of the draft.